ucfopen/Materia-Docs/_administrators/ubuntu-apache-install-guide.md

 ## Access to Private Materia GitHub

 Right now the Materia Github repositories are private, meaning you have to have credentials to access them.
-Unfortunately this adds a few steps to the install.
+Unfortunately, this adds a few steps to the install.

-1. Make sure you have a Github user that can see [https://github.com/ucfcdl/Materia](https://github.com/ucfcdl/Materia)
+1. Make sure you have a Github user that can see [https://github.com/ucfcdl/Materia](https://github.com/ucfcdl/Materia).
-2. If you're using Github 2 factor authentiaction, [create an access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) to use as a password
+2. If you're using Github 2 factor authentication, [create an access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) to use as a password.

 ## Install Materia

 Use Git to clone Materia into a directory.
-We'll use `/var/www/materia`
+We'll use `/var/www/materia`.

 ```shell
 $ git clone --branch v3.5.2 https://github.com/ucfcdl/Materia.git /var/www/materia